Gialbo/Gialbo.github.io/about.md

 title: Gialbo's Blog
 permalink: /about/
 layout: page
-excerpt: I'm a Master's Student in Data Science and Engineering at Politecnico di Torino.
+excerpt: I'm a MSc in Data Science and Engineering at Politecnico di Torino.
 I am interested in data science, machine learning ad deep learning.
 In this blog I write what I find cool about this arguments.
 comments: false
 ---
 {% include author.html %}
-Master's Student in Data Science and Engineering at Politecnico di Torino.
+MSc in Data Science and Engineering at Politecnico di Torino.
 In this blog I write what I find cool in the fields of data science, machine learning and deep learning.
 Have fun!

 For any question or advice feel free to contact me.